Updated on June 11th, 2020

 - Explore the rainbow neighbourhood of Balat

-- Learn about Istanbul’s messy past in the Hagia Sofia Museum
+- Learn about Istanbul’s messy past in the Hagia Sophia Museum

 - Take a cruise down the Bosphorus Strait